 Cardio Doesn’t Have to Hurt: The Best Low-Impact Workouts

-Exercise is one of the healthiest things you can do for yourself at any age, but as you get older, regular exercise becomes more important than ever for your body and mind.
-Not only can exercise enhance your mobility and reduce your risk for many serious diseases, it can also do things like improve your sleep, boost your mood and increase your self-confidence.
+No matter your age, exercise is one of the healthiest things you can do for yourself.
+But as you get older, regular exercise becomes more important for your body and mind.
+Exercise enhances your mobility and reduces your risk for many serious diseases, it can also do things like improve your sleep, boost your mood and increase your self-confidence.

-The National Institute on Aging recommends older Americans aim for 150 minutes of aerobic exercise, a.k.a. cardio, each week.
+The American Heart Association recommends Americans aim for 150 minutes of aerobic exercise, a.k.a. cardio, each week.
 The good news is that you don’t have to hit the gym or head outside for a long-distance run five days a week.
 Not only is that kind of high-impact workout intimidating, it can also do a number on your knees and hips.
 Don’t limit yourself: Aerobic exercise can be any activity that increases your heart rate and sustains it for a length of time.
 It can range from a brisk walk to a friendly game of tennis.
-Just keep in mind that if you’re just starting a workout routine or have been inactive for a period of time, it’s important to start your exercise program slowly.
+Just keep in mind that if you’re just starting a workout routine or have been inactive for a period, it’s important to start your exercise program slowly but consistently.

 For overall health benefits, incorporate one of these joint-friendly cardio workouts into your weekly routine: